cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 WARNING: We could not find your USB reader in the list of known readers
 ```

+IMPORTANT: Record the disk for the SDCard.
+In this case, it is `4`.

 {{< /tab >}}
 {{< tab tabName="Sample_output_PI4" >}}

+In case of a Raspbery PI you will see a column device in the table output.
+When
+specifying the burn command you will be using the `--device` flag.
+Let us assume
+you get the device `/dev/sda`.
+Then the flag in the burn command is `--device/dev/sda`

 ```
 TBD

 ```

 {{< /tab >}}